tlevine/www.thomaslevine.com/content/!/street-sign-protocol/index.md

 Every response has a body (explained above) and a status code.
 The status code is a number that explains whether the request succeeded and any quirks about its success or failure.
-For example, status code `200` means that the request worked as expected, and status code `403` means that the web browser is not allowed to run the command that it requested.
+For example, status code `200` means that the request worked as expected, and status code `403` means that you don't have permission to do whatever you tried to do.

 Each request must have a method.
 There are a bunch of methods, and you can think of them as different commands.
 Here are a few of them.